-We present an amelioration of current known algorithms for optimal spectral partitioning problems.
-The idea is to use the advantage of a representation using density functions while decreasing the computational time.
+We present an amelioration of current known algorithms for minimizing functions depending on the eigenvalues corresponding to a partition of a given domain.
+The idea is to use the advantage of a representation using density functions on a fixed grid while decreasing the computational time.
 This is done by restricting the computation to neighbourhoods of regions where the associated densities are above a certain threshold.
 The algorithm extends and improves known methods in the plane and on surfaces in dimension 3.
-It also makes possible to make some of the first computations of volumic 3D spectral partitions on sufficiently large discretizations.
+It also makes possible to make computations of optimal volumic 3D spectral partitions on sufficiently important discretizations.